 Unified marketing measurement (UMM) is an approach to marketing analytics that combines the aggregate data and insights offered by attribution models into one holistic measurement.
 The integration of these various marketing analytics and models provides a comprehensive view into the success of marketing campaigns and their overall impact on driving conversions.

 Modern omnichannel campaigns span both digital and offline media.
 As such, marketers need to understand in real time how each campaign, on each medium, drives conversions.
 Moreover, marketers need visibility into how these ads resonated on an individual level to understand the optimal path for the consumer journey as well as optimal messaging.
-Unified measurement provides the metrics that allow marketers to optimize spend in the campaign.
+Unified measurement provides the metrics that allow marketers to optimize marketing spend in the campaign.